refinery/refinerycms/doc/guides/4 - Refinery Extensions/4 - Pretty URLs.md

 Pretty / SEO-Friendly URLs
 --------------------------

-It’s very important for Search Engine Optimization (SEO) purposes to have your URLs be human-readable.
+It's very important for Search Engine Optimization (SEO) purposes to have your URLs be human-readable.
 Refinery CMS ships with software (FriendlyID) that enables these marketing-friendly URLs with only minor modifications.